Donate now

 • Cancer Risk in Childhood Cancer Survivors (CRICCS): This project leverages international quality-assured data collected by population-based cancer registries.
 The objectives of CRICCS are to estimate the number of childhood cancer survivors in a population, to understand the risk of development of second cancers among childhood cancer survivors, and to develop guidelines for population-based cancer registries to study childhood cancer survivorship.
 This project is supported by Children with Cancer UK.

-• Childhood Cancer – Epidemiology, Research, and Omics (CICERO): This new multidisciplinary project examines several complementary aspects of childhood cancer research.
+• Cancer in Children – Epidemiology, Registration, Omics (CICERO): This new multidisciplinary project examines several complementary aspects of childhood cancer research.
 One part of the project is dedicated to studies of childhood cancer in Africa, in particular completeness of ascertainment, understanding referral patterns, survival, and treatment completion.
 This will be complemented by defining molecular profiles of childhood cancer cases in Africa using epigenomics methodology.
 Another part of CICERO is dedicated to the development and dissemination of indicators of the burden of childhood cancer and encompasses incidence, survival, prevalence, mortality, and financial impact.
 The CICERO project is supported by the Ministry of Health, Welfare and Sport of the Government of the Netherlands.

 • Global Acute Leukaemia/Lymphoma network (GALnet): This is a research consortium in which expertise acquired in high-income countries is transferred to paediatric oncology units based in low- and middle-income countries to increase their participation in international research projects.
 The consortium has contributed to the understanding of childhood cancer and improved awareness, detection, diagnosis, and treatment in different parts of the world.